 Have you ever tried to keep up with a dolphin? if so you know very well that it is a waste of effort.
 They are incredibly quick and agile.

-If you want to have a vague chance to get a nice dolphin shot you need to use a very fast shutter speed, something above 1/200 of a second.
+If you want to get a nice dolphin shot you need a fast shutter speed, something above 1/200 of a second.
 Anything slower and your shots may end up with motion blur.

-If you are not very familiar shutting in Manual mode you can move to Shutter Priority, this mode is normally labelled TV or S and when selected will let you choose the shutter speed while the camera selects the adequate aperture.
+If you are not very familiar shutting in Manual mode you can move to Shutter Priority.
+This mode is normally labelled TV or S. When selected will let you choose the shutter speed while the camera selects the adequate aperture.

 My best dolphin shots have been taken snorkelling and being so close to the surface strobes were not necessary and I use ambient light.